ullenius/gbsinfo-js/README.md

 # Read Game Boy Sound-files in the browser

-* Read and parse gbs-files in the browser.
+* Read and parse gbs-file headers in the browser.
-Mimics output of the `gbsinfo` tool found in [gbsplay](https://www.github.com/mmitch/gbsplay).
+* Mimics output of the `gbsinfo` tool found in [gbsplay](https://www.github.com/mmitch/gbsplay).

 ## Features
 * Vanilla JavaScript.
 No dependencies.